Federal judge again blocks National Guard deployment to Oregon

 Already this year, the Trump administration has sent National Guard members to Los Angeles and Washington, D.C.
 Trump has said he also intends to send troops to Memphis with the backing of Republican Tennessee Gov. Bill Lee.

-The new deployment effort comes against the wishes of the Democratic governors of Oregon and Illinois, Tina Kotek and JB Pritzker, who say the Guard deployment is unnecessary and will escalate tensions.
+The latest effort comes against the wishes of the Democratic governors of Oregon and Illinois, Tina Kotek and JB Pritzker, who say the Guard deployment is unnecessary and will escalate tensions.

 On Saturday, Pritzker wrote in a post on X that the "Trump Administration's Department of War gave me an ultimatum: call up your troops, or we will."
 Pritzker added: "It is absolutely outrageous and un-American to demand a Governor send military troops within our own borders and against our will."

+In a later post, Pritzker said no one from the administration had contacted him about the deployment of Texas National Guard members to Illinois.
+"We must now start calling this what it is: Trump's Invasion," he wrote.

-In a statement, White House spokesperson Abigail Jackson said that Trump had activated the troops "[a]midst ongoing violent riots and lawlessness" in Chicago in order to "protect federal officers and assets," WBEZ reported.
+White House spokesperson Abigail Jackson said in a statement on Saturday that Trump had activated the Illinois National Guard troops "[a]midst ongoing violent riots and lawlessness" in Chicago in order to "protect federal officers and assets," WBEZ reported.
 Trump has said National Guard deployments are in an effort to fight crime, despite violent crime being down in Chicago and other cities.

-A judge blocks Trump's effort in Portland, but Guard members arrive from California
+A judge blocks Trump's effort to deploy the National Guard in Portland — twice

-Also on Saturday, a federal judge temporarily blocked the Trump administration from deploying the Oregon National Guard.
+Immergut's ruling late Sunday was the second time over the weekend that she had temporarily blocked the Trump administration from deploying the National Guard in Oregon.

+Oregon Gov. Tina Kotek blasted the government's actions in a statement after the ruling.
+"President Trump's actions are an effort to occupy and incite cities and states that don't share his politics," Kotek said, "and I believe that we should expect him to continue to push the limits of his authority."

 Immergut, who was appointed by Trump in 2019, said protests at the facility since July were generally limited to fewer than 30 people and were "largely sedate."
 She added that the city's police force was trained in crowd management and could seek the assistance of other law enforcement agencies — and even the National Guard — if it needed to.